Holi ranks among the greatest festivals of India. It is celebrated in almost all parts of the country.

 Holi is celebrated in almost all parts of India.
 It is known as Dol Purnima as well.
 Some states where Holi is celebrated with immense fanfare are Punjab, Uttar Pradesh, Maharashtra, Orissa, West Bengal, Gujarat and Manipur.
 People irrespective of age take part in the Holi celebrations in these places.

-In some of the countries, especially in North India, people celebrate Holi by distributing gifts and sweets to their family members, friends and relatives and exchanging greetings.
+In some of the places in the country, especially in North India, people celebrate Holi by distributing gifts and sweets to their family members, friends and relatives and exchanging greetings.
 Popular gifts for Holi are box of sweets and Gujjias.
 Clothes like white crisp cotton salwar-suit for women and kurta-pyjama for men are also gifted.
 Other gifts that are popular include a packet of bright-colored flowers, home decoration items, baskets and bouquets.